 Closure to routine flights took effect from March 29, 2020.
 HIAL worked closely with Transport Scotland and airline Loganair to agree a skeleton schedule that continued to provide essential services to remote island communities, including emergency NHS passenger transfer, Royal Mail services and support for the offshore energy industry.

 Managing director, Inglis Lyon, said: “The pandemic will continue to have a significant impact on everyone’s lives and considerable impact on our business.
 However, it has also underlined the significant – even critical – role that HIAL’s airports continue to play in maintaining connectivity for our communities.

 “Our staff also demonstrated impressive resilience and a genuine commitment to their communities despite extremely challenging circumstances and deserve our thanks.

 “The customer experience has been seriously impacted by pandemic mitigation measures and air services have also been dramatically reduced.
 Recovery will take time and we aim to rebuild passenger numbers to 2019 levels by 2024/25.

 “By protecting air access to communities, we play our part in ensuring that these often more remote communities remain sustainable.
 We will continue to work with the Scottish Government, partner agencies and our airline partners to retain key routes and to bring in new services where existing ones are cancelled.”

 HIAL recently announced it was leading a £3.7million consortium project to develop a sustainable aviation programme to create the UK’s first operationally-based, low-carbon aviation test centre at Kirkwall Airport in the Orkney Islands.
 It also moved forward with its Air Traffic Management Strategy and progressed the procurement process for our remote tower solution.

-The HIAL Strategy and Covid-19 Recovery Plan 2021-26 is available to download by clicking here.
+The HIAL Strategy and Covid-19 Recovery Plan 2021-26 is available to download on the HIAL website.